Fitness that goes beyond the superficial.

 And the pursuit of health might be the most surefire way to get there.

 When you start to see fitness in this light and internalize it then it could very well change your life, too.

 If any of this resonated with you, and you’re interested in learning more, then you should subscribe, and when you do I’ll send you a FREE email micro-course that will give you insights from psychology into how to change your habits in just 5 minutes a day over the next 3 days.

 If you’re interested in learning more about the Fit Synthesis philosophy you can click here to read more about Fit Synthesis and how your mindset can sabotage your ability to change.

 Dan is a personal trainer in New York City.
 He works primarily with people who have suffered from chronic pain to help them reclaim their lives.

-As a result of suffering from an endocrine tumor, chronic lower back pain, and mental illness he has first hand insight into the role that physiology plays in our psychology.
+As a result of suffering from an endocrine tumor and chronic lower back pain he has first hand insight into the role that physiology plays in our psychology.
 These painful experiences have motivated him to help others with what he has learned.

 He is passionately curious about woo-free mind-body science, and knows that fitness goes way beyond the superficial.
 He thinks that if everyone truly appreciated the biological relationship between health and happiness, that they would find it much easier to change their lifestyle and finally transform their lives.